Rune-Status/sinoz-gokira/README.md

 #### Does this also support applying cache modifications?

 No. The focus of this library is to give developers a cache library to build (server) applications with.
 Additionally, the Go standard library currently, at the time of this writing, does not support Bzip2 encoding.
 Although Gzip can be used, perhaps one day.

+## Giving Credits

+- Sini for some of the namings
+- Authors of OpenRS for illustrating the cache encoding format in their work